msmendoza/mle-challenge/docs/challenge.md

 - I use IaC (Terraform) to manage **all** cloud resources, but for the sake of this challenge I will not use it.
 What would change in that case is the direct-deployment in this repo.
 That would be done in another centralized infra repo and this repo only updates associated Docker images.
-- I use Artifact Registry to store images given an IaC approach, this is skipped in this challenge.
+- I use Artifact Registry to store images given an IaC approach, this is skipped in this challenge and prefered the direct deployment via GitHub Actions for Cloud Run.
+- I would distribute a lot more code into different files, but I have the challenge constraint of not changing the structure of the project.
+- I would deploy the model as a vertex model endpoint, but I'm following challenge constraints.

 ## `challenge/exploration.ipynb` fixes